icouldbreathe/icouldbreathe.github.io/content/projects/crypt-raider/index.md

 Crypt Raider is a game based on Gamedev.tv's course where the player has to raid a crypt to find treasure, which involves solving a puzzle.

 The game has modular medieval assets that I used to design the level.
-The player can pick up objects, including keys and statues that unlock areas in the game, for example, unlocking a door with a key or placing a statue in place where it is missing.
+The player can pick up objects, including keys and statues that unlock areas in the game, for example, unlocking a door with a key or placing a statue in place where it is missingto open a hidden passage.

 ## Showcase video